Yellows

 15. Goldilox (Dwarf) – Love this one for its small ruguose form and tight habit.
 Fruits are from 2-4oz, bright yellow and heavy production all within 1-2ft space.
 More info later… Pkt…$3.00

-16. Halms Gelbe (Topftomate)– “Gelbe” means “yellow” and “Topftomate” translated means “pot tomato”.
+16. Halms Gelbe (Topftomate) – Back for 2025!Gelbe” means “yellow” and “Topftomate” translated means “pot tomato”.
 May have originated from Reinhard Kraft of Neunkirchen, Germany.
 A wonderful little robust “rugosa tree” plant, growing only 8” tall (about the same size as “Andrina”) What a wonderful combo these 2 would make!
 1” fruits are super-charged with sugar and acid, making them very delicious.
 Skins are thick, so hold well.
 Excellent for containers.
-Determinate 60-65 days
+Determinate 60-65 days Pkt….$3.00

 17. Husky Gold – American Award Winner.
 (As a rule I do not embrace hybrids, but this one is unique.)
 Bears continuously good yields of 6-8oz bright gold fruits with intense sweet/acid flavor.
 20” plants are very compact and of the “rugose style”, requiring no pruning what so ever or stakes!.
 Developed especially for patios and pots.
 Dwarf Det.
 60 days Limited Pkt…$3.00